FaceScape: 3D Facial Dataset and Benchmark for Single-View 3D Face Reconstruction: Related Work

+A parametric 3D face is a statistical model which transforms the shape and texture of a number of 3D faces into a parametric space, and a classic one is known as 3D morphable model (3DMM)~\cite{blanz1999morphable}.
+The representation capability and feature disentangling ability are the two most important indicators of parametric 3D faces.
+The former determines whether a parametric face can represent more diverse and detailed faces, and the latter determines the application range of a parametric face in parsing, editing, and rigging.

-\textbf{3D Morphable Model.} 3DMM is a statistical model which transforms the shape and texture of the faces into a vector space representation\cite{blanz1999morphable}.
-As 3DMM inherently contains the explicit correspondences from model to model, it is widely used in model fitting, face synthesis, image manipulations, etc. The recent research on 3DMM can be generally divided into two directions.
-The first direction is to separate the parametric space to multiple dimensions like identity, expression and visemes, so that the model could be controlled by these attributes separately\cite{vlasic2005face, cao2013facewarehouse, li2017learning, jiang2019disentangled}.
-The models in expression dimension could be further transformed to a set of blendshapes\cite{li2010example}, which can be rigged to generate individual-specific animation.
-Another direction is to enhance the representation power of 3DMM by using deep neural network to present 3DMM bases \cite{bagautdinov2018modeling, tewari2018self, tran2019towards, tran2019learning, tran2018nonlinear, cheng2019meshgan}.
-We recommend referring to the recent survey\cite{egger20203d} for a comprehensive review.
+In terms of representation capability, early parametric models leverage a linear mapping model which can be created by principle content analysis (PCA) methods~\cite{blanz1999morphable, vlasic2005face, patel20093d, cao2013facewarehouse}, while subsequent studies have shown that a nonlinear model combined with prior knowledge can significantly improve the representation capability~\cite{tewari2017mofa, bagautdinov2018modeling, tewari2018self, tran2019towards, tran2019learning, tran2018nonlinear, abrevaya2018multilinear, ranjan2018generating, lombardi2018deep, cheng2019meshgan, bouritsas2019neural, yenamandra2021i3dmm, wu2023high, zhuang2022mofanerf}.
+Among them, deep neural networks are representative nonlinear models and have shown superior performance in representing detailed 3D faces.
+In terms of feature disentangling ability, recent works explore disentangling the parametric space into multiple dimensions including identity, expression, and visemes, so that the parametric model can be controlled by these attributes separately\cite{vlasic2005face, cao2013facewarehouse, brunton2014multilinear, bolkart20153d, bolkart2016robust, li2017learning, abrevaya2018multilinear, jiang2019disentangled, cudeiro2019capture}.
+The models in the expression dimension could be further transformed to a set of blendshapes~\cite{li2010example}, which can be rigged to produce individual-specific animation.
+We recommend referring to the recent survey\cite{egger20203d} for a comprehensive review of 3D morphable models.

+Inspired by the prior works, we build a two-stage parametric 3D face that treats coarse shapes and fine shapes separately.
+The coarse shapes and colors are modeled by a linear model with identities and expressions decoupled.
+The fine shapes are transformed into UV displacement maps and are modeled by convolutional neural networks.